 If I wasn't a finance analyst what on earth was I?
 Some unemployed statistic to be pitied, burned out and contributing very little to society?
 The antithesis of what my adoptive parents had wanted.
 I clung to my mask for several years after it had become oppressive.
 I cared what people would think.
 I didn't understand that I contributed to life by who I was, not what I did.

 We all use masks.
 But the danger is when your mask because bound up so tightly into your identity that you start believing that this is who you are.
 It isn't (of course).

 A strong ego relates to the outside world through a flexible persona; identification with a specific persona (e.g. doctor) inhibits psychological development.
 Thus for Jung “the danger is that [people] become identical with their personas—the professor with his textbook, the tenor with his voice.

 Having a rigid persona, will restrict your growth.
 Because as we grow, our mind will suppress those parts of us which do not conform to the mask We have decided We are.
 Those parts go underground, living unhappily in your psyche.
 Suppress too many and they will find an outlet ~ in many cases an unhealthy one.

 My mask helped me.
 It allowed me to operate within in certain circles.
 It faciliated my social acceptance and my progression through that which we call life.
-I can even consider that my mask shielded the exploitation of my true self through childhood.
+Maybe my mask shielded the exploitation of my true self through childhood.
 It is a valid defense mechanism.
 I was not to blame for creating my mask.
 But when I realised, I also realised that I was responsible for keeping it.
 And I let it go.